datenstrom/yellow/README.md

 ## How to get extensions

-Extensions make your website more useful.
-Here you can find additional features, languages and themes.
+Make your website more useful.
+Extensions give you additional features, languages and themes.
 The core has the core functionality of your website.
 Everything else is up to you.
 There is an extension for images, a search feature and much more.
 [Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help